Comment: Tom Sermanni needs to step down as Football Ferns coach after another farcical affair

 Damningly Sermanni again didn't inject young forager Paige Satchell to put the Ferns on the front foot.

-Yanking out Sarah Gregorius for Anna Green in the 62nd minute is akin to extracting an incisor tooth when it's molar causing you untold grief.
-It only showed his lack of faith in promising young talent and making Gregorius his scapegoat because the speedy, pint-sized couldn't do much when his teammates were obviously adhering to a bunker mentality policy.
+Yanking out Sarah Gregorius for Anna Green in the 62nd minute is akin to extracting an incisor tooth when it's the molar that's causing you untold grief.
+It only showed his lack of faith in promising young talent and making Gregorius his scapegoat because the speedy, pint-sized striker couldn't do much when her teammates were obviously adhering to a bunker mentality policy.

-The Kiwis coughed up possession just about every time the won it on defence and when they suddenly found themselves in the stock exchange they lacked the composure to do much with the ball but cough it straight back to the rampant Canadian midfield and defence.
+The Kiwis coughed up possession just about every time they won it on defence.
+When they suddenly found themselves in the stock exchange they lacked the composure to do much with the ball but cough it straight back to the rampant Canadian midfield and defence.

 Ultimately Sermanni must take responsibility for instilling a philosophy that leaves his players in a grip of paralysis in sitting back for a lion's share of the match.